transcendtient/Prusa-Sketcher/README.md

 First off, if you want STL's, you'll have to compile OpenSCAD from the latest source (2014.06.18).

-Dependencies:
-Java 7
+Dependencies: Java 7 GIMP ImageMagick pstoedit KISSlicer
-GIMP
-ImageMagick
-pstoedit
-KISSlicer

 USAGE:
 =============
-You'll have to recompile java programs with "javac "ScriptName.java"
+You'll have to recompile java programs with 'javac "ScriptName.java"'

 CAMERA
 ============